• HOME

 Contributed by Chrisoula from Travel Passionate

-Situated a short distance from Florence, Volterra is a medieval hilltop town surrounded by walls.
 Its enclosed structure is reminiscent of its Etruscan past where the little town served as a power center from the 4th through the 6th centuries BC.
 Historians and travelers alike can bask in the beauty of this Tuscan village in a single day.

 Visit the Piazza dei Priori, the oldest town hall in all of Tuscany dating back to the 14th Century.
 Just behind it is the Palazzo Pretorio, affectionately known as the Tower of the Piglet because of the stone form of wild boar at the peak of the building.
-The Duomo and Baptistery at the Cathedral of Santa Maria Assunta integrate architectural features of the Renaissance era where the ceilings are lined with frescoes.

 The Guarnacci Etruscan Museum is one of the oldest public museums throughout Europe.
 The Museum is like no other in that it displays a historical library, artifacts, and funeral urns all under one roof.
-The nearby Pinacoteca is an art gallery preserving various masterpieces where you can view Rosso Fiorentino’s Deposition.

-Enjoy a view of the countryside from the Medici Fortress.
-Built in the 15th Century, the fortress sought to protect the city during the era when Florence conquered Volterra.
-The fortress is now separated into two parts where the one is used as a high-security prison which can only be admired from the outside.
+The fortress is now separated into two parts where the one is used as a high-security prison that can only be admired from the outside.
 The historical Roman amphitheater and baths are a stone’s throw away.

 Be sure to visit during Volterragusto where locals turn back the clocks to medieval times.